cardano-foundation/developer-portal/docs/get-started/cardano-cli/governance/register-drep.md

     "cborHex": "5820c19e0e939609531cfd04dcfa5bf1a5f3e245aa88e163759341aba296af34cc7e"
 }
 ```
+### Get verification key hashes:

-2. Each member generates the hash of the verification key (This is exactly what the `governance drep id` command do)
+Each member generates the hash of the verification key (This is exactly what the `governance drep id` command do)

 ```shell
 cardano-cli conway governance drep id \